EDUCATION SEMINARS

 Clive Pursehouse

 On relocating to the US West Coast 20 years ago, Clive Pursehouse developed a deep appreciation for the wines of the Pacific Northwest, and has been writing about these world-class Oregon and Washington State producers and their wines since 2007.
-Pursehouse is also culture editor for Peloton Magazine, where he covers cycling, travel, wine and cuisine.
+Pursehouse is the newly-appointed Executive Editor of Forbes Wine and former North American editor at Decanter.

 Panelists: